 Susie Rodgers, a customer of the bank for more than 25 years was—according to bank officials—“one of a few people” who participated in the beta group for the bank’s pilot program.
 Upon further investigation of bank records, it appears Rodgers was the only participant.
 Bank officials would not comment on the discrepancy.

-“I thought it sounded like a great idea,” remembers Rodgers, who describes herself as a tech-savvy grandmother who looks forward to the day when Amazon will drone-deliver cat food to her doorstep.
-“I have seven cats, and when you get my age, it’s hard putting those heavy bags in the grocery buggy.”
+“I thought it sounded like a great idea,” remembers Rodgers, who describes herself as a tech-savvy grandmother who looks forward to the day when Amazon will drone-deliver cat supplies to her doorstep.
+“I have seven cats, and when you get my age, it’s hard putting those heavy kitty litter bags in the grocery buggy.”

 Rodgers, though, was in for a surprise when she first tried out the bank’s Drone Deposit program.